 Figure 86 shows the third wheel and pinion.
-It is actually the fourth wheel in this train (after the great wheel, intermediate wheel and centre wheel).
+This is the wheel after the centre wheel and before the escape wheel.
+(In some clocks, there is also a fourth wheel interposed before the escape wheel as there is in a watch.)
 In a 30-hour clock there is no intermediate wheel, so it would be the third wheel.
-The nomenclature is retained whether it is a 30-hour or 8-day clock: the third wheel is always the wheel after the centre wheel.
-You can see that the pivots are finer as it operates under much less torque.
+The nomenclature is retained whether it is a 30-hour or 8-day clock; the third wheel is always the wheel after the centre wheel.
+You can see that the pivots are finer as it operates under much less torque, and corresponding sideways reactive forces at the pivots